Judicial review legal services

 - A public body is under a legal duty to act or make a decision in a certain way and is unlawfully refusing or failing to do so;

-- A decision or action has been taken by a public body that is beyond the powers it is given by law.
+- A decision or action has been taken by a public body that is beyond the powers given by law.

-It can be a fast, effective and powerful way to convince a public body to reconsider a decision or force them to take action they should be taking.
-The court’s decision must be followed, and one judicial review case can make a difference to many other people.
+It can be a fast, effective and powerful way to convince a public body to reconsider a decision or force them to take the action that they should be taking.
+The court’s decision must be followed, and just one judicial review case can make a difference to many other people.

-Judicial review is a complex area of law and if you believe that a decision has been made against you by a Local Authority which you feel is capable of being challenged then at Prism Family Law we may be able to help.
-We deliberately offer free initial 30 minute appointments with clients so that consideration can be given as to whether a case is worth pursuing or not.
-Should you wish to meet with us in the first instance please telephone XXX to make an appointment or alternatively contact us via email at XXXX.
+Judicial review is a complex area of law.
+If you believe that a decision has been made against you by a Local Authority which you feel is capable of being challenged, then we at Prism Family Law may be able to help.
+We offer free initial 30-minute appointments with clients so that consideration can be given as to whether a case is worth pursuing or not.
+Should you wish to meet with us please telephone 0191 269 6871 to make an appointment, alternatively, contact us directly or get in touch via email at [email protected]

-With the kind permission of the Public Law Project more information can be found via the Short Guide to Judicial Review hyperlink: An Introduction to Judicial Review – PDF
+With the kind permission of the Public Law Project, more information can be found via this Short Guide to Judicial Review: An Introduction to Judicial Review – PDF.